← Geology/Environment (Map/Topography (Geodetic/Gradient/Curvature))

 The sphere model is an approximation that treats the Earth as a sphere with a constant radius.
 WGS84 is an ellipsoid that takes into account the collapse (flatness) of the Earth, allowing you to obtain more realistic distances and directions.

-Why are the initial azimuth and final azimuth different?
+Why are the initial bearing and final bearing different?

-Over long distances, the direction of travel changes little by little due to the curvature of the Earth's surface, so the headings at departure and arrival may not match.
+Over long distances, the course changes gradually along the Earth's curved surface, so the bearing at departure and the bearing at arrival may not match.

 Can calculations be made near the international date line (±180°)?